manalig7/Trace-Replay-Application/README.md

 When running the trace-replay-example with a pcap file as input, the following error observed: terminating with uncaught exception of type std::__1::regex_error

+The issues have been resolved and the list of changes made can be found in the file 'Changes made to the code'

+The graphs obtained can be viewed - uploadtraffic.png and downloadtraffic.png